rioualen/gene-regulation/doc/dependencies.rst

 Dependencies
 ================================================================

+These manuals aim at helping you install the necessary programs and dependencies in order to have the snakemake workflows work.
+It was designed for Unix-running computers (Ubuntu, Debian).

 Manual installation
 ----------------------------------------------------------------

-This manual aims at helping you install the necessary programs and dependencies in order to have the snakemake workflows work.
-It was designed for Unix-running computers (Ubuntu, Debian).
+The following manual is meant to help you install the programs that you might need in order to run workflows.

 General requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~